-Before we dive into the how-to’s of this ever-popular topic, I’d like to share a short story with you about a working mother I know.
+Before we dive into the how-to’s of the popular topic we all seek – balancing work and life – I’d like to share a short story with you about a working mother I know.

 This morning, a ton of bricks weighed down on her shoulders, and the toothpicks she had placed in her eyes- you know, the kind that keep them wide open, like in those cartoons the children watched- didn’t work (please don’t actually try this at home, it’s merely an attempt at satire).
 Despite these minor setbacks on that particularly typical morning, she managed to get out of bed- and not because the alarm clock went off but because she was awakened by the deafening screams of the children, who, engaged in a pivotal argument, succeeded to set off their home alarm.
 It was true it had been deactivated earlier that very day, but this only served as a testament to the level of loud they were able to achieve- that even the off switch couldn’t bear it and turned itself on in response.
 As she scampered to get on her work clothes, she felt her blood pressure rise, and knew it was futile to glance at the digits marking the time- her day was already marked for tardiness.